christian-korneck/flamenco-temp1/FEATURES.md

 - [ ] Shaman/Job settings: Distinction between "can be auto-deleted" jobs and "must be kept around" jobs.
 - [ ] Sending data upstream to Flamenco Overwatch
 - [ ] Job archival / task cleanup
-- [ ] The "add task" debug log entry contains the entire task, including the entire list of dependencies (recursively).
-This is already getting big for tiny debug jobs, so will be prohibitively big for real jobs.

 ## Worker